TheIonius/Snake-Game/README.md

 (You can customize these based on your game's controls)

 📦 Technologies Used

 HTML/CSS: For the game layout and design
-JavaScript: For the game logic and interactions (Or Python if that's what you used) 📚 Future Improvements
+JavaScript: For the game logic and interactions

+📚 Future Improvements

 Add more difficulty levels
-Implement different game modes (e.g., timed mode)
+Implement different game modes
 Add sound effects and background music

 Improve mobile support

 🛠️ Installation and Setup

 Make sure you have a browser installed (for web-based version) or Python (for Python-based).
-Follow the instructions under "How to Run the Project" to start the game.
+Follow the instructions under "How to Run the Project" to start the game

 👤 Author

 TheIonius